nazari63/fault-proof-monitors/docs/eth_deficit.md

 ## Parameters

 - `disputeGame`: Address of the dispute game contract being monitored.
-- `cbChallenger`: Address of the Challenger.
+- `honestChallenger`: Address of the Challenger.